WGLab/QuantitativeGenomics2023/README.md

 ![image](https://github.com/WGLab/QuantitativeGenomics2023/assets/5926328/3585019f-7ec4-4622-9e70-7367f953cce1)

 ### 2. Using OARD API
-1. Go to Terminal, make sure you are in the `exercise2` directory first, and run `curl "https://rare.cohd.io/api/frequencies/mostFrequency?dataset_id=2&domain_id=diseases" > output.txt` where you generate JSON output in `output.txt`
+1. Go to Terminal, make sure you are in the `exercise2` directory first, and run `curl "https://rare.cohd.io/api/frequencies/mostFrequency?dataset_id=2&domain_id=diseases" > output_oard1.txt` and `curl "https://rare.cohd.io/api/frequencies/mostFrequency?dataset_id=2&domain_id=diseases" > output_oard2.txt` where you generate JSON output in `output.txt`
 However, since the `output.txt` file is in JSON format, it is not very intuitive to view the content of the file.
 Instead, we will use the table browser in Rstudio to view a formatted version of the JSON file.

 2. Go To Console, remember that we are probably in the `exercise1` directory, so we should first set `exercise2` as the working directory.